PrestaShop/ADR/0009-expose-js-components-using-window-variable.md

 3. Reusable components will be available as initialized instances through `window.prestashop.instance`.
 These instances are initialized with default parameters by the `initComponents` function.

-4. A function `initComponent` available through `prestashop.component` is responsible for building `window.prestashop.instance`.
+4. A function `initComponents` available through `prestashop.component` is responsible for building `window.prestashop.instance`.

 ### Why a namespace and a collection of instances